TatvikReddy/Vault-On-Mars/Game Design - Vault on Mars.md

 - **Goal**: Establish a self-sustaining colony.
 Progress through a **massive technology tree**, from basic life support and habitats to advanced terraforming.
 Along the way, you encounter anomalies and clues pointing to a hidden alien mystery.

- Humans have finally found their way into the space age and is trying to find hospitable/terraform able planets, you are sent to the confines of space in order to find that.
+> Humans have finally found their way into the space age and is trying to find hospitable/terraform able planets, you are sent to the confines of space in order to find that.
 As you are cruising through space your radar detects rare materials on Mars.
 You **insert name** must set up a colony and make sure your settlement thrives as you dig for this anomaly.
- - Starting:
+> - Starting:
- 	- getting used to the different materials, buildings, upgrade tree
+> 	- getting used to the different materials, buildings, upgrade tree
- - Mid game:
+> - Mid game:
- 	- gives the user free reign to do what they want and how to build up
+> 	- gives the user free reign to do what they want and how to build up
+    - events start to popup that can positively or negatively impact your city i.e ion storm will negatively impact your powerplants/energy, found new cave to mine will increase material production, surge in birth rates to increase population etc.
- - Late game:
+> - Late game:
- 	- Complete the main objective within a short time frame.
+> 	- Complete the main objective within a short time frame.
+    - events become more frequent and the penalties become more harsher as time progresses

 ---